BestTimesToVisit.com Logo

 packing

 Comfortable walking shoes are essential!
-Lyon is a city best explored on foot, with many hills and cobblestone streets.
-Pack layers as the weather can be unpredictable, and don't forget a light rain jacket, even in summer.
+Lyon is a city of hills, and you'll be doing a lot of walking to explore its different neighborhoods.
+Pack layers as the weather can change quickly, even in the summer.

 Weather Details